Proud, arrogant and the ruler of Latveria; Doom is an intelligent schemer and chief competitor with the Red Skull in the quest for world domination.

-- Composite Character: He is this to his classic incarnation and his movie incarnation.
+- Composite Character: He is an amalgamation of his classic incarnation and his MCU incarnation.

 - Demonic Possession: Is capable of taking over various bits of technology, most prominently Iron Man's Hall of Armors and the Super-Adaptoid.
-Thanks to Ultron Revolution, we can add the Supreme-Adaptoid (A.I.M.'s Scientist Supreme merged with Adaptoid technology) to that as well.
+Thanks to Avengers: Ultron Revolution, we can add the Supreme-Adaptoid (Scientist Supreme merged with Adaptoid technology) to that as well.

 - The Dreaded: Everyone takes him seriously and Spider-Man has a Bring My Brown Pants response to finding out that he's back.

-- Eviler Than Thou: Because of Ultron, the villains who rely on technology (namely Hammer Industries and A.I.M.) have been put out of commission due to their tech being hijacked.
+- Eviler than Thou: Because of Ultron, the supervillains who rely on technology (namely Hammer Industries and A.I.M.) have been put out of commission due to their tech being hijacked.
 As a result, M.O.D.O.K. had to use other means of science to crush the heroes.